Collaborative exploration grants

 Round 2 of the program was awarded in December 2018 to 12 companies supporting a total of 15 projects.
 Eligible projects included drilling and non-drilling activities, such as seismic, airborne and ground geophysics, and geochemical surveys.

 Round 1 of the program was awarded in December 2017.
 Nine projects were successfully completed by 7 companies, most focused on electrical and electromagnetic geophysical surveying.

 How to access final reports and data

 Once projects are completed, companies submit a final report with data and analysis.
 After a time, these reports are made publicly available on QDEX Reports.
-See the timeline for release below.
+Read the timeline for release above.

 Collaborative drilling initiative